 Protecting your fingers in archery is very important.

-The first thing new archers should get is a finger tab for archery, or another type of finger protection equipment that I talked about in my last article.
+The first thing new archers should get is a finger tab for archery or another type of finger protection equipment I discussed in my last article.

 Name: Allen Company Finger Tab

 Materials: Leather, Calf Hair

 Finger Spacer: Yes

 Specialty: Right Hand Only

 My Rating: 9 out of 10